SalmanGassem/thammenha/README.md

 #### Objectives:
  - Collect local used car data.
  - Create a Machine Learning model using the data collected.
- - Develop a separate model on a separate dataset for comparison purposes
+ - Develop a separate model on a separate dataset for comparison purposes.

 #### Implementation Plan:
  - Deliver the service through a website.